Court Interpreter Training Institute (CITI)

 Out-of-town CITI participants have several options for lodging.
 There are two hotels in the University area which are within walking distance of the CITI: the Tucson Marriott University Park Hotel and the Aloft Tucson University Hotel.
 Participants are welcome to make their own arrangements at either hotel or through an online service such as Airbnb.

 CITI participants can also stay in Coronado Residence Hall here on the University campus.
-The cost of the dorm is $43/night.
-The rooms are single occupancy suite-style rooms, with a bathroom shared by two rooms, and a shared kitchen.
+The cost of the dorm is has not yet been determined.
+In 2018, it was $43/night.
+The rooms are single occupancy suite-style rooms, with a bathroom shared by two rooms, and a kitchen shared by the dorm. the dorm also has pay laundry machines.
 You can contact us for details.

 Participants are responsible for their own food.
 There are a number of restaurant options near the University’s Main Gate as well as in the University’s Student Unions.
-There are also supermarkets nearby, including the Food Conspiracy Co-op and Johnny Gibson’s Downtown Market along the streetcar line.
+There are also supermarkets nearby, as well as the Food Conspiracy Co-op and Johnny Gibson’s Downtown Market along the streetcar line.

 SunTran and SunLink provide bus service and modern streetcar serve the Tucson metro area including the University of Arizona campus, downtown Tucson, and Tucson International Airport.
 See routes, timetables, and fares at suntran.com and at sunlinkstreetcar.com.